DANS-KNAW/easy-deposit-agreement-creator/README.md

 ARGUMENTS
 ---------

-    Usage: easy-license-creator <datasetID> <license-file>
-    Options:

      -s, --sample    Indicates whether or not a sample license needs to be created --help      Show help message
          --version   Show version of this program

     trailing arguments:
      dataset-id (required)     The ID of the dataset of which a license has to be created license-file (required)   The file location where the license needs to be stored

 INSTALLATION AND CONFIGURATION